Varsity and Novice Contests

 School Code (Not School Name), Title of Entry, and Names of every student on the entry (no more than the maximum number allowed by rules).

 The 5 second slate will not be counted as part of the work and will not count against the time limit of the piece.
 Un-slated entries may be disqualified.
 Podcast entries must include a thumbnail of some kind that does not identify your school.
-Podcast entries may not include video.
+Podcast entries may not include video, just audio with the thumbnail.
 They must begin with a slate stating the same information listed above.
 If in doubt, just refer to it as “The 4-State Podcast.”

 File Name Requirements